Friday, November 29, 2019

 Irmos.
 I will pour out my supplication to the Lord and to him will I declare my afflictions, for my soul has been filled with troubles and my life has approached Hades, so like Jonah I pray: Raise me up from death, O God.

-O Father Nicholas, beseech the Forerunner and the prophet Elisha, for whom you, all-blessed one, performed services with fiery zeal every day when you prayed as a priest, and grant to all men the intercession of the prophets and the saints, all-holy one.
+O Father Nicholas, beseech the Forerunner and the prophet Elisha, for whom you, all-blessed one, performed services with fiery zeal every day when you prayed as a priest, and grant to all men the intercession of the prophets and the saints, O saint.

 I beg you by your intercessions to deliver me, for I have fallen into the enemy’s net; keep me safe and sound in this present life, O saint, and pray that I may attain to the summit of blessings.